"Oh, Mel. It didn't happen?"

-"Now, don't get all offended," Melissa said calmly.
+"Now, don't get all offended."
+Melissa stirred her coffee.
 "We're sitting over lunch, and you're trying to tell me that your marriage has just hit a bad patch.
 I'd be awful not to at least ask it."

 "John is always good to me," Molly protested.
-"No, he would never- not be good to me.
+"No, he would never - not be good to me.
 But I'm worried about him.
-He really hasn't been himself for a long time, and he doesn't sleep properly.
-I think he's depressed."
+He really hasn't been himself for a long time, and he doesn't sleep properly."

 Melissa raised her eyebrow and took another sip of her coffee.
-"When you say that, do you mean clinically depressed, or just a bit sad because things haven't been all that great for him recently?"
+"When you say that, do you suspect he's clinically depressed, or just a bit sad because things haven't been all that great for him recently?"

 "I don't know.
 Maybe both."

 "Sorry to bother you, Mrs Hudson.
 Sherlock's not answering the doorbell.
 If he's pretending not to be home, he's doing a bad job of it.
 I can see him sitting in the armchair all the way from the street."

 Mrs Hudson had opened the front door to Baker Street that evening and unexpectedly found that handsome Inspector Lestrade fellow she liked standing on the doorstep.
 It was past eight, and she was in her dressing gown and slippers.
 Lestrade, seeing her cringe, couldn't work out if he was amused or felt sorry for her.